Glasgow-College-UESTC/ip-lectures/2024/lecture 11 - Structures and Bit Manipulation.md

 # Example Bitwise Shift Use-Cases

-- Computers are optimized 🏎️💨 for bit manipulation and some useful operations can be directly mapped a bitwise shift
+- Computers are optimized 🏎️💨 for bit manipulation and some useful operations can be directly mapped as a bitwise shift

 ### Is a value odd 🙃 or even 🙂?